juanpc2018/Macbook-Pro-2013-Early-problems/README.md

 Automatically switches between graphics hardware when running macOS. and that is a big problem.

+Late 2013 has 750M

 Most MBP 2013 from that era are Damaged,
 Nvidia chip becomes desoldered or damaged, a known issue since 2011

 http://dosdude1.com/resources.html

-that caused Apple to terminate Nvidia support in following years, only support AMD GPUs.
+that caused Apple to terminate Nvidia partnership in following years, and only support AMD GPUs.

 Apple offered a very small window of warranty, mostly with-in USA to affected owners. but most people living outside USA had problems to claim the warranty with authorized Apple resellers.